vesnathan/portfolio/README.md

 <a id="INSTALLATION"></a>
 ## INSTALLATION

-   Install Docker and Docker Compose on a server with SSL certificates \n Copy these files to the server \n
+    Copy these files to the server that has docker installed

 <a id="USAGE"></a>
 ## USAGE

-    run "docker-compose -f docker-compose.yml -f docker-compose.prod.yml --build -d" from the CLI
+    from the dolder with the files in, run
+    docker run -v $(pwd):/app -p 3000:3000 -d --name  portfolio portfolio-image

 <a id="CONTRIBUTE"></a>
 ## CONTRIBUTE